atlassian-labs/data-center-terraform/docs/docs/troubleshooting/TROUBLESHOOTING.md

     There are two Terraform locks; one for the infrastructure and another for Terraform state.
 If you are still experiencing lock issues, change the directory to `./modules/tfstate` and retry the same command.

+??? tip "How do I deal when remote agents are offline after provisioning the Bamboo DC?"

+    **Symptom**

+    The remote agents are installed but remain offline after installation.

+    **Solution**

+    1. Open the Bamboo application in the browser and log in as _Administrator_.
+    2. Go to `Agents` page and select `Agent authentication` tab.
+    3. Select `All` and press `Approve access` button.
+    4. Wait until all remote agents get online.